-1/20 as a Decimal: A Comprehensive Guide
+1/20 as a Decimal: A full breakdown

 Understanding fractions and their decimal equivalents is fundamental to mathematics and numerous real-world applications.
-This article delves deep into converting the fraction 1/20 into its decimal form, exploring various methods and providing a thorough understanding of the underlying principles.
+Plus, this article delves deep into converting the fraction 1/20 into its decimal form, exploring various methods and providing a thorough understanding of the underlying principles.
 We'll also examine related concepts and answer frequently asked questions, ensuring a complete comprehension of this seemingly simple yet crucial mathematical concept.

 Introduction: